flin3500/Learn-Python/README.md

    2. Gevent is an encapsulation of greenlet
    3. Use monkey and joinall in gevent  **Recommend this**

-4. Coroutine is one process, one thread, but just use the sleep time to do another thing
+4. Coroutine is one process, one thread, but just use the sleep time to do another thing, which is the most efficient

 # 03 UDP and TCP